sagebind/slack-client/README.md

 ```

 ### Asynchronous requests and promises
-All client requests are made asynchronous using React.
+All client requests are made asynchronous using [React promises](https://github.com/reactphp/promise).
 As a result, most of the client methods return promises.
 This lets you easily compose request orders and handle them as you need them.
 Since it uses React, be sure to call `$loop->run()` or none of the requests will be sent.

 React allows the client to perform well and prevent blocking the entire thread while making requests.
 This is especially useful when writing real-time apps, like Slack chat bots.